IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/notifications/create-a-notification-panel.md

 - [`StockNotificationPanel`](TTIVI_INDIGO_API) to create a notification;
 - or implement a [`NotificationPanel`](TTIVI_INDIGO_API) yourself.

-The next sections explain the different ways to create a notification.
-An example app is provided in directory `examples/notifications`.
+The following sections explain different ways to create a notification.
+An example app is provided in the `examples/notifications` directory.

 ## Create a Stock Notification Panel